Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 Q5: Can I bring my pet?

 A: Generally, no. Most shelters only accept ADA Service Animals.
-However, if you have a companion pet, you can search the Pets of the Homeless directory to find agencies that provide free crates, food, or temporary boarding so you can accept a shelter bed.
+However, “Low-Barrier” shelters are increasingly becoming pet-friendly.
+You can also search the Pets of the Homeless directory to find temporary boarding so you can accept a shelter bed.

 Q6: Can couples stay together?

-• The Solution: You must specifically apply for “Family Shelter” or “Mixed-Gender Transitional Housing.”
+A: It is difficult.
+Most shelters are segregated by gender (Men’s Dorm / Women’s Dorm).
+You must specifically apply for “Family Shelter” or “Mixed-Gender Transitional Housing.”
 Be prepared for a longer waitlist for these units.

 Q7: Do I have to be religious to stay in a church-based shelter?

-• Private Missions: However, private “Gospel Missions” that do not take government money can require attendance at chapel services as a condition of stay.
-Always ask during intake: “Is religious participation mandatory or voluntary?”
+A: Legally, if they receive federal funding (HUD grants), they cannot force you to pray.
+However, private “Gospel Missions” that do not take government money can require attendance at chapel services as a condition of stay.
+Always ask during intake.

 Q8: What happens if I relapse (use drugs/alcohol)?